HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 $ ./hello.hvml
 ```

-Now, we hope that our HVML program can generate a HTML file instead of printing to the terminal.
+Now, we hope that our HVML program can generate an HTML file instead of printing to the terminal.
 For this purpose, we enhance `hello-10.hvml` once more:

 ```hvml
 <!DOCTYPE hvml>